 Gerbils are small friendly animals that make great first pets.
 They are fun to watch and don’t smell bad like some other rodents.
 One of the questions we get most often is from people wondering if a gerbil will bite.
 Unfortunately, the short answer is yes.
 Your gerbil can and will bite if provoked.
 However, it’s not very common.
-If you are thinking of getting a gerbil for your home but are concerned about the biting, keep reading while we look at what makes a gerbil bite and how frequently it happens, so you can make an educated decision.
+If you are thinking of getting a gerbil for your home but are concerned about the biting.
+The good news is, they rarely bite, but keep reading while we look at what makes a gerbil bite and how frequently it happens, so you can make an educated decision.

 Do Gerbils Bite Humans?